MattSegal/devblog/content/simple-django-deployment-1.md

 Date: 2020-04-19 13:00
 Category: Django

-### Non Django Infrastructure

-This part involves the most painful tooling, so we want to get this bit right first before we involve our Django app.
+This part will be the most painful and frustrating, so we want to get this bit right first before we involve our Django app.
+Here we will learn how to:

+- Buy a domain name
+- Set up our cloud web server
+- Set up a Cloudflare reverse-proxy
+- Learn how to access our server, upload files
+- Test our setup

+This is, admittedly, a fuckton of stuff to do and many of these steps will be new to you, so let's proceed by taking many tiny steps.

+### Buy a domain name

+- buy a domain name
 - create a DO droplet
-- buy a domain name
 - set up cloudflare (link to cloudflare)
 - get droplet IP and put it into cloudflare
 - ensure caching, compression